Women’s Champions League: Barcelona’s Oshoala makes history in Chelsea decimation | Goal.com

 Oshoala was introduced for Spanish midfielder Jennifer Hermoso in the 71st minute as Barcelona craved more goals.

-She added a fifth goal in the closing stages of the game, albeit, her effort was chalked off for being in an offside position.
+She added a fifth goal in the closing stages of the game, although her effort was chalked off for her being in an offside position.

 Before the game in Gothenburg, the four-time African Women's Player of the Year claimed that Barca had learned from their final defeat to Lyon in 2019.